mrs-brubotics/droneswarm_brubotics/README.md

 TODO[give overview picture rviz, sim, reality] TODO[give overview of what this syste allows]

+The droneswarm_brubotics system is a platform devloped for the fundamental and applied robotics, automation, automatic control and Artificial Intelligence (AI) research on multiple Unmannded Aerial vehicles (UAVs).

-The droneswarm_brubotics system is mainly developed at the Robotics and Multibody Mechanics (R&MM) lab of the Vrije Universiteit Brussel (VUB) which is a member of the Brussels Human Robotics Research Center (BruBotics) of the VUB.
+It is mainly developed at the Robotics and Multibody Mechanics (R&MM) research group of the Vrije Universiteit Brussel (VUB) which is a member of VUB's Brussels Human Robotics Research Center (BruBotics) consortium.
 Most of the algorithms are developed in collaboration with the Robotics, Optimization, and Constrained Control (ROCC) lab of the University of Colorado Boulder.

-The main project owners and collaborator:
+The main project owners and collaborators are:
-* Bryan Convens ([bryan.convens@vub.be](mailto:bryan.convens@vub.be)): project owner, PhD student at R&MM
+* Bryan Convens ([bryan.convens@vub.be](mailto:bryan.convens@vub.be)): project owner, PhD student at R&MM;
-* Kelly Merckaert: project co-owner, PhD student at R&MM
+* Kelly Merckaert: project co-owner, PhD student at R&MM;
-* Marco M. Nicotra: project collaborator, Assistant Professor at ROCC reponsible for providing several ideas related to the implemented navigation and control algorithms.
+* Marco M. Nicotra: project collaborator, Assistant Professor at ROCC reponsible for providing several ideas related to the implemented navigation and control algorithms;
-* Bram Vanderborght: project collaborator, Professor at R&MM reponsible for obtaining funding to support this project.
+* Bram Vanderborght: project collaborator, Professor at R&MM reponsible for obtaining funding to support this project;
 * Several MA students and interns of R&MM have contributed to this project.

+This project has received its main funding from:
+* FWO
+* imec
+* Flanders AI Research

-All brubotics packages are extensions or alternatives to those provided by the [Multi-robot Systems (MRS) Group of the CTU in Prague](https://github.com/ctu-mrs) and are stuctured in the same way.
-We mostly work with multi-rotor Unmannded Aerial vehicles (UAVs), and for them specifically, we developed this navigation, control, estimation software.
+All brubotics packages are extensions or alternatives to those provided by the [Multi-robot Systems (MRS) Group of the CTU in Prague](https://github.com/ctu-mrs) and are organized in the same way.
+We mostly work with multi-rotor UAVs, and for them specifically, we developed this navigation, control, estimation software.
 This can be tested both in simulation and on real-world hardware platforms.
 We think that real-world and replicable experiments should support excellent research and science in robotics.
 Thus our platform is built to allow safe verification of these approaches in planning, control, estimation, computer vision, tracking, and more.

 ## Meta-repositories
 These meta-repositories aggregate related packages.